qwfy/doc-browser/README.md

 Q: Why does this application display at most 10 tabs?

 A: If too many tabs are displayed, the tab title would be hard to see on many monitors.
 Instead of wanting more tabs, try open another instance of this application.
-(The number of maximum tabs will be configurable in future versions, so you can benefit from a large monitor).
+(There is a restriction if you want to use multiple instances, namely, you should not close the first started one, for the documentation is served via a web server running in the first instance.
+This restriction will be removed in future versions).
+The number of maximum tabs will be configurable in future versions, so you can benefit from a large monitor.